An Experiment Scorecard template consists of the following modules:

 Ratio block

-The ratio metric block lets you create ratios between two metric blocks.
+The ratio metric block lets you create a metric by dividing one metric block by another.

 You can create custom metrics by dividing the total count (total conversions), unique count (unique conversions), total revenue, or total value of one event by the total count (total conversions) or unique count (unique conversions) of another event.